 Admiral Mullen brings to our Board extensive senior leadership experience gained over his 43-year career in the U.S. military.
 As Chairman of the Joint Chiefs of Staff, the highest-ranking officer in the U.S. military, Admiral Mullen led the armed forces during a critical period of transition, overseeing two active war zones.
-His involvement in key aspects of U.S. including diplomacy, forging relationships with diverse countries around the world, brings valuable insight to our Board as we continue to evaluate the structure of our global business.
-In having strong global to relationships, Admiral Mullen has deep experience in leading change in complex organizations, risk management, crisis management, executive development and succession planning, diversity implementation, strategic planning, budget cybersecurity, and innovation, all of which are important to the oversight of GM's strategic initiatives.
+His involvement in key aspects of U.S. diplomacy, including forging vital relationships with diverse countries around the world, brings valuable insight to our Board as we continue to evaluate the structure of our global business.
+In addition to having strong global relationships, Admiral Mullen has deep experience in leading change in complex organizations, risk management, crisis executive development management, and succession planning, diversity implementation, strategic planning, budget policy, cybersecurity, and technical innovation, all of which are important to the oversight of GM's strategic initiatives.
 This depth of experience enables him to make a significant contribution to our Board, including with respect to GM's efforts to continue to transform its safety culture to become an industry leader in vehicle and workplace safety.
 Admiral Mullen also brings his experience as a director of another large public company.